smartorigin/streetview-exb-widget/README.md

 ![DemoGif1](./docs/assets/Demo1.gif)

 This widget brings Google Street View into your ArcGIS Experience Builder applications.
-Click anywhere on the map to see street-level imagery, or open Street View directly from feature popups.
+Click anywhere on the map to see street-level imagery, or open Street View directly from feature actions in popup.

 ## Features